palomachain/palomaswap-amm/contracts/pair_stable_bgrain/README.md

 When providing liquidity from a smart contract, the most important thing to keep in mind is that the amount of tokens deposited into a pool and the amount of tokens withdrawn later from the pool will most likely not be the same (even if stableswap encourages a constant 1:1 ratio between all assets in the pool).

-As an example, let's say the global ratio between two tokens x:y is 1.01:1 (1 x = 0.99 y), but the current ratio between the tokens in an Astroport pair is 1:1.01 (1 x = 1.01 y).
-Let's also say that someone may decide to LP in the x:y Astroport pool at the current 1:1.01 ratio.
-As the Astroport pool gets arbitraged to the global ratio, the amount of x & y tokens that the LP can withdraw changes because the total amounts of x & y tokens in the pool also change.
+As an example, let's say the global ratio between two tokens x:y is 1.01:1 (1 x = 0.99 y), but the current ratio between the tokens in an Paloma pair is 1:1.01 (1 x = 1.01 y).
+Let's also say that someone may decide to LP in the x:y Paloma pool at the current 1:1.01 ratio.
+As the Paloma pool gets arbitraged to the global ratio, the amount of x & y tokens that the LP can withdraw changes because the total amounts of x & y tokens in the pool also change.

 > Note that before executing the `provide_liqudity` operation, a user must allow the pool contract to take tokens from their wallet